-When planning our own extensive US road trip itinerary, San Francisco was the one city marker on the map consistently giving us pangs of excitement.
+When planning our first extensive USA road trip itinerary, San Francisco was the one city marker on the map consistently giving us pangs of excitement.

 The problem with high expectations is setting yourself up for disappointment, right?